MP Estate Planning UK

 Valuation of Assets

-It’s essential to gather all relevant documentation, including property valuations, bank statements, and investment records, to accurately assess the estate’s total value.
+It’s essential to gather all relevant documentation, including Dutch property WOZ assessments, bank statements, investment records, and pension valuations, to accurately assess the estate’s total value in both jurisdictions.

 Deductions and Reliefs

-Once the total value of the estate is determined, you can apply relevant deductions and reliefs to reduce the inheritance tax liability.
-Common deductions include funeral expenses, debts owed by the deceased, and certain exemptions for specific beneficiaries, such as spouses or charitable organizations.
+Once the total value of the estate is determined, relevant deductions and reliefs can be applied to reduce the Dutch inheritance tax liability.
+Common deductions include funeral expenses, outstanding debts owed by the deceased, and the per-beneficiary exemptions based on relationship (as outlined above).

 Common Misconceptions About Dutch Inheritance Tax